Quantum vs. semiclassical description of in-QGP quarkonia in the quantum Brownian regime: Global picture of the evolution

 Focusing on the ``late time" momentum thermalization, we notice that the quantum description slightly overshoots the Boltzmann asymptotic value, the more so the higher the temperature, the effect being amplified when ${\cal L}_4$ is included.
 This indicates that the steady states in the two descriptions are not identical.
 Indeed, while the semiclassical description exactly relaxes into a Gibbs-Boltzmann distribution, with $\langle p^2\rangle = \frac{M T}{2}$, the steady state solution of the quantum master equation, in the quantum Brownian regime, deviates from this distribution.
-Such a feature was already observed and discussed in \cite{Delorme:2024rdo}.
-The deviation of the stationary solution of the Lindblad equation from a thermal state remains an issue, see e.g. \cite{tupkary2022fundamental} and references therein.
+Such a feature was already observed and discussed in \cite{Delorme:2024rdo}, where it was established that the variance of the relative momentum $p$ for the stationary distribution writes ${\rm var}(p)=\frac{MT}{2+\gamma}$, with $\gamma = \frac{\tilde{W}^{(4)}(0)}{16 MT \tilde{W}^{''}(0) }$, where $\tilde{W}^{(4)}(0)$ stems from the $\mathcal{L}_4$ operator.
+Schematically, this can be interpreted as if such term, mandatory for ensuring positivity induces some deviation for ${\rm var}(p)$.
+More generally, the deviation of the stationary solution of the Lindblad equation from a thermal state remains an issue, see e.g. \cite{tupkary2022fundamental,Timofeev:2022tbl} and references therein for recent discussions.

 Interestingly, Fig.~\ref{fig:sqrt-p-squared} suggests that the omission of the operator $\mathcal{L}_4$ yields results closer to the Boltzmann-Gibbs distribution, and hence closer to the semiclassical result.